 Formerly called Bishop Creek Station, the town of Laws, California, got its start in 1883 as a depot on the Carson & Colorado Railroad, which originated in Nevada, before climbing over Montgomery Pass and making its way to the upper reaches of Owens Valley and on to Keeler to service the rich silver mines of Cerro Gordo.
 The first train arrived in April 1883, when the depot, water tank, turntable, and homes for the local agent and section boss had already been built.

-A small community soon grew up around the 20’x74′ depot building and in February 1887, a post office was opened.
+A small community soon grew up around the 20’x74′ depot building, and in February 1887, a post office was opened.
 Before long, Bishop Creek Station became a transportation hub for agricultural products and ores being shipped in the region.
-It soon sported a barber, a boarding house, two general stores, a blacksmith, restaurant, hotel, dance hall, a school, and several warehouses.
+It soon sported a barber, a boarding house, two general stores, a blacksmith, a restaurant, a hotel, a dance hall, a school, and several warehouses.
 Several industrial buildings and offices would come later.
 In 1900, the Southern Pacific Railroad bought out the Carson & Colorado line and renamed the station Laws in honor of R.J.
 Laws, a railroad official.

 In 1908, the Southern Pacific expanded its narrow-gauge line north from Mojave to Owenyo, making direct rail connections to both the north and south from Owens Valley.
-Laws remained busy carrying people and products in and out of the valley, until the Great Depression hit, at which point, Laws, like so many other towns, began to decline.
+Laws remained busy carrying people and products in and out of the valley until the Great Depression hit, at which point, Laws, like so many other towns, began to decline.
 In 1938, the Southern Pacific closed the narrow gauge line to the north and tore out the rails.
 However, as the northernmost terminus of Owens Valley, Laws remained busy for another 20 years.